Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How To Register A Sole Proprietorship In Delaware

 Starting a business in Delaware?
-One of the most straightforward and cost-effective ways to start a business is by establishing a sole proprietorship.
+Establishing a sole proprietorship is one of the most straightforward and cost-effective ways to start a business.
 The simplicity of setting up a sole proprietorship makes it a popular choice among first-time entrepreneurs in Delaware, as out of the 107,000 businesses registered in the state, 58,000 are sole proprietors.

-In this guide, you’ll learn what a sole proprietorship is, its advantages and disadvantages, along with a step-by-step guide on how to register one in Delaware.
+This guide explains what a sole proprietorship is, its advantages and disadvantages, and provides a step-by-step guide for registering one in Delaware.

 What is a Sole Proprietorship?